-- 4 British identity is disappearing nowadays
+- 4 British identity is disappearing nowadays - 3 - I British identity is being strengthened through diversity

-- 3

-- For the second strengthene in t

 Free speech: Unlike American-style free speech absolutism, many Britons look for a balance between a desire to limit government interference in free speech and protecting people from hateful or dangerous speech.
 More socially liberal segments sit closer to the latter end of that spectrum, but so too do more social conservatives with a distaste for crass language.
 However others in socially conservative segments say they feel pressured to self-censor on topics like immigration, feeling that they are often "walking on eggshells" and not allowed to use language that was previously acceptable.
 Some segments think that political correctness helps ensure respect and inclusion in society, others attribute it to the rise of humourless "woke" culture and think that it is harmful.